 Chewing gum, sucking on sweets and dragging on cigarettes can all lead to more swallowed air.
 All of these are also good things to give up for better health anyway.

-For ongoing problems with mouth breathing, a knowledgeable healthcare professional should be consulted.
-More doctors are becoming aware of the problem, but it’s worth finding someone who understands the serious impact of continual mouth breathing and is prepared to treat it.
+For ongoing problems and aerophagia, a knowledgeable healthcare professional should be consulted on how to stop mouth breathing.
+More doctors are becoming aware of the problem, but it’s worth finding a specialist who understands the serious impact of continuous mouth breathing and is prepared to treat it.

-In the next post there are some specific solutions to help stop swallowing air.
+In the next post there are some specific solutions I’ve found to help stop swallowing air.